stumcd/muc/but_why.md

 *There is no volume present named ‘Recovery’.*
 This isn’t technically required, but let’s avoid any weird situations where there’s an unusual array of volumes, thank you very much.

-### Can’t upgrade via MDM, but upgrading via the GUI is possible

-#### No management detected
-*Mac is not managed*
-This Mac isn’t managed, so you can’t upgrade via MDM.
-However, you (or the end-user) can upgrade via System Preferences/Settings.

 #### Bootstrap Token is missing
 *The MDM server can’t authorise the reboot without a Bootstrap Token*